icopy-site/awesome/docs/awesome/Awesome-Arch.md

  > Linux distributions that use `pacman` as a package manager.

-- [Chakra GNU/Linux](https://www.chakralinux.org/) - A user-friendly and powerful distribution and live CD originally forked from Arch Linux.
 - [KaOS](https://kaosx.us/) - KaOS is an independent distribution focused on Qt and KDE.

 ## SystemD-free Arch-based distros